Cap-go/CLI/README.md

 > 👀 Capgo cloud never look of what is in the link (for external option), or in the code when stored.

-> 🔑 You can add a second layer of security by using encryption, then Capgo will not be able to look or modify anything, it becomes zero-trust.
+> 🔑 You can add a second layer of security by using encryption, then Capgo will not be able to look or modify anything, it becomes “trustless”.

 Example of `package.json` for version
 ```json